-Find out how to set up a chart of accounts for a real estate company
+Set up a chart of accounts for a real estate or property management company

 - Assets: things your company owns

 - Liabilities: money your company owes